alexeybutyrev/mab/README.md

 # MAB

 ## Description
 Multi-armed Bandit libraty.
-It provides implementation of main algorythms like:
+It provides implementation of main algorithms like:

 - EpsionGreedy
 - BetaTS